Tailwindest

 CLI Options

-npx tailwindest-css-transform --mode auto --dry-run
+npx tailwindest-css-transform src/components --mode auto --dry-run

 OptionAliasDefaultDescription

---identifier <name>-itwTailwindest import identifier.
+--identifier <name>-iauto or twTailwindest import identifier.

---module <path>-m~/twTailwindest module import path.
+--module <path>-mauto or ~/twTailwindest module import path.

 --dry-run-dfalsePreview without writing transformed files.